Programie/FolderActions/README.md

 * Define your rules (see bellow)
 * Execute `folder-actions.py watch /path/to/watch`

+## Configuration

+The main configuration is done using a file in YAML format.
+The configuration should be stored at `~/.config/folder-actions/config.yml`.

+Take a look at the [example config.yml](examples/config.yml).

 ## Defining rules

 The script looks into `~/.config/folder-actions/rules` and loads any Python script.
 Each script should contain a `Rule` class containing at least a `get_rules()` method returning a list of paths to match.